 Happily Ever After is the newest fireworks spectacular at the Magic Kingdom.
 This show replaced Wishes, and made its debut on Friday night, May 12, 2017.

-The last showing of Happily Ever After fireworks spectacular is on September 29, 2021.
-It will be replaced by Disney Enchantment.
+The last showing of Happily Ever After fireworks spectacular was on September 29, 2021.
+It was replaced by Disney Enchantment.

 Happily Ever After is a nighttime spectacular centered around Cinderella Castle on Main Street USA.
 This show features fireworks, lasers, and the latest in projection mapping technology.
 Projections and lasers help to tell a story on the face of Cinderella Castle, turning it into a giant, beautiful screen.
 These projections are animations created by some of the same animators who make the beautiful Disney movies we know and love.
 The show also features a musical score with contemporary versions of popular Disney songs, and a brand new song created just for Happily Ever After.
 On top of all of this, are the unforgettable fireworks that light up the night sky!
 Happily Ever After closes out the day at the Magic Kingdom along with other nighttime entertainment like the Once Upon A Time projection show.
 Be sure to experience these performances on your visit to the Magic Kingdom.

 Check MyDisneyExperience or a times guide for daily showtimes.

 Guests can become a part of the show with the Made With Magic merchandise!
 These special items glow different colors to match different nighttime spectaculars at Walt Disney World.